MicrosoftDocs/cpp-docs/docs/standard-library/bit-functions.md

 ## <a name="bit_ceil"></a>`bit_ceil`

-Finds the smallest power of 2 greater than or equal to the given value.
-For example, given 3, returns 4.
+Find the smallest power of two greater than or equal to a value.
+For example, given `3`, returns `4`.

 ```cpp
 template<class T>